 Will germline interventions advance or hinder the principle of political and social justice?
-Can a sufficient number of individuals from across society be involved in the decision making on germline interventions and to whom will the technology ultimately be available?
+Can a sufficient number of individuals from across society be involved in the decision-making on germline interventions and to whom will the technology ultimately be available?
+Will the cost mean that only the wealthy can access this potentially revolutionary therapy?

 After outlining the ethical principles and issues to be considered, the German panel then posed the question of whether, assuming technical deficiencies are overcome by research at some time in the future, clinical trials leading to the birth of genetically modified humans will ever be ethically justified.
-They considered three categories of germline editing:
+They discussed three categories of germline editing: